The true cost of flipping properties

 - Bank loan discharge fee

 - Capital Gains Tax

 You’ll see Capital Gains Tax listed there.
 If you have not held the property for at least 12 months then you’ll pay the full Capital Gains Tax rate.
 If you’ve had the property for at least 12 months then you get a 50% discount on the Capital Gains Tax payable.
 Finally, if you’ve lived in the property as your Principle Place of Residence (PPR) then you might be eligible for an exemption.
 So be sure to bear this in mind when thinking about flipping properties.

-Check out our Buy & Sell Costs Calculator and pop your details in to see what your costs might look like.
+Check out our Buy & Sell Costs Calculator and pop your details in to see what your selling costs might look like.

 Disclaimer: This article in no way constitutes advice and we recommend you seek professional guidance via a qualified and registered professional when it comes to tax treatment of investment properties.